Wednesday, May 28, 2014

 Review

 The element of Bryan Singer's direction is his passion for conceiving a movie with a terrific story and a visual display of impressive fight scenes.
 He successfully manages his profound creativity to accomplish a sequel of its structure.
 No one could be prouder than Bryan Singer at having this smash-hit feature he magnificently directed.
 All the cast from the predecessor is back as the mutants fighting between good and evil.
 Hugh Jackman is back as our heroic slasher Wolverine.
 One actor I didn't mention among the mutant ensemble in the first movie is James Marsden.
-He returns as Cyclops but could have gotten more opportunities to expand his role.
+He returned as Cyclops but could have had more opportunities to expand his role.
 But that's nothing compared to what will happen to his character in the next instalment.

 I have no problem picking X-MEN 2 as the best of the series.
 It isn't unexceptional (no pun intended).
 It's awe-inspiring, and it's a near-perfect superhero movie.
 For the record, X-MEN 2 is my third favourite superhero film.